fatemeh-afshari/ad-mediator-SDK/README.md

 ```
 ## Usage
 --------
 This library consists of three functions: `initializeAdNetworks`, `requestAd` and `showAd`.
-First of all you should use Hilt librsry and inject it into your Application class, then initialze the ad networks:
+First of all you should use Hilt library and inject ad mediator `Repository` it into your `Application` class, then initialize the ad networks:

 ```kotlin